pingcap/docs/tidb-lightning/tidb-lightning-error-resolution.md

 # TiDB Lightning Error Resolution

-> **Warning:**
->
-> TiDB Lightning error report and resolution are still experimental features.
-It is **NOT** recommended to only rely on them in the production environment.

-Starting from v5.3.0, TiDB Lightning can be configured to skip errors like invalid type conversion and unique key conflicts, and continue processing as if those bad rows do not exist.
+Starting from v5.4.0, TiDB Lightning can be configured to skip errors like invalid type conversion and unique key conflicts, and continue processing as if those bad rows do not exist.
 A report will be generated for you to read and manually fix them afterward.
 This is ideal for importing from slightly dirty data source, where locating the errors manually are difficult and restarting TiDB Lightning on every encounter are costly.

 ## Type error

+> **Warning:**
+>
+> The TiDB Lightning type error (`lightning.max-error`) is an experimental feature.
+It is **NOT** recommended to only rely on it in the production environment.

 {{< copyable "" >}}